BookiChoi/BookiChoi/README.md

 ## 👨‍💻 About Me

-I spent nearly **three years building production web applications** as a Frontend Developer.
+I spent **3.5 years building production web applications** as a Frontend Developer.

 Working at a startup taught me that successful products are built not only with clean code, but also with a deep understanding of **users, business goals, and product decisions**.